 Join Our Missionaries in Prayer this Lent

-When you are choosing your Lenten sacrifice (or if you've already chosen it, evaluating it) search for something that will accomplish the goals we mentioned above.
+When you are choosing your Lenten sacrifice (or re-evaluating if you've already chosen it) search for something that will accomplish the goals we mentioned above.
 Another great way to go about this is to ask yourself these questions: What are my greatest sins?
-What actions/behaviors/things lead me to these sins?
+What actions or behaviors lead me to these sins?
 What is keeping me from growing in relationship with the Lord?

 Consider fasting from one of these things for Lent.
 We promise, your Lenten prayer and sacrifice will be more fruitful and will lead you into a deeper relationship with Christ.
 We are praying for you, God bless!